M61ss/Git/Basics.md

 git ls-files
 ```

+> [!WARNING]
-_Warning_: if you modify the `.gitignore` file, Git keeps tracking changes, so, if you accidentally added files to ignore into staging area, you have to remove those from there (read in the section below to get to know how to remove that from there).
+> If you modify the `.gitignore` file, Git keeps tracking changes, so, if you accidentally added files to ignore into staging area, you have to remove those from there (read in the section below to get to know how to remove that from there).

 If you don't need to keep one or more files unstaged, so you can use this fast command: